The Role of the FPC

 The Foundation Board

 Dr. Pete (A.Y.)
 Gunter is among the founding members of the Foundation of the Philosophy of Creativity.
+He has been Chair of the Board for as long as anyone can remember.
 He also founded the philosophy department at North Texas State University (now the University of North Texas) in 1969.
 With Max Oelschlaeger he transformed the department there in 1986 into the nation’s first program in environmental philosophy.
 His books include Bergson and the Evolution of Physics (1969), The Big Thicket: A Challenge for Conservation (1972), Bergson and Modern Thought (1986), The Big Thicket: An Ecological Reconsideration (1986), Henri Bergson: A Bibliography (1974, 1986, now updated in Presses Universitaires de France online), Texas Land Ethics (1997), and Finding the Big Thicket: A Cartographic Approach (2016).
 Professor Gunter was instrumental in the creation and enlargement of the Big Thicker National Preserve, the first biological preserve in the history of the National Park Service and the first use stream corridors a fundamental to a park’s structure.
 He writes novels and has been caught composing music.

 Dr. Randall E. Auxier is a professor of philosophy and communication studies at Southern Illinois University, Carbondale.
 He is the editor of the Library of Living Philosophers.
 He edited the journal The Personalist Forum 1997-2006, when he and John Shook transformed it into The Pluralist, and he remained Editor in Chief until 2012.
 Dr. Auxier authored Time, Will and Purpose (2013), Metaphysical Graffiti (2017), As Deep as It Gets: Movies and Metaphysics (2022), and Logic: From Images to Digits (2022).
 He co-authored wth Gary L. herstein The Quantum of Explanation: Whitehead’s Radical Empiricism (2017).
 His edited and co-edited volumes include God, Process and Persons (2000), Critical Responses to Royce (2000), Bruce Springsteen and Philosophy (2006), The Wizard of Oz and Philosophy (2008), and Tom Petty and Philosophy (2019), Rorty and Beyond (2020), and Queen and Philosophy (2023).
 He and John Shook oversee the American Philosophical and Cultural Thought book series, State University of New York Press.